 A UE does not expect to multiplex HARQ-ACK information for more than one SL configured grants in a same PUCCH.

-A UE does not expect to be scheduled or configured to multiplex HARQ-ACK information for more than one pools configured with PSFCH occasion in a same PUCCH or PUSCH resource.
+A UE does not expect to to be provided a PUCCH resource or a PUSCH resource to multiplex HARQ-ACK information corresponding to more than one sidelink resource pools.

 A priority value of a PUCCH transmission with one or more sidelink HARQ-ACK information bits is the smallest priority value for the one or more HARQ-ACK information bits.